bnjenner/bnjenner.github.io/_pages/about.md

 <img src="about.jpg?raw=true"/>

 ### Bio:
 Hello!
 My name is Bradley Jenner and I am studying Bioinformatics at the University of California, Davis.
 I am working as an Undergraduate Research Assistant at the Gordon Lab in the UC Davis Department of Plant Pathology and the Nord Lab at the UC Davis Center for Neuroscience.
-In my free time, I love to play guitar and build robots.
+In my free time, I love to play guitar, program, and cook delicious vegan meals.

 ### Education:
 - Bachelor's of Science in Biotechnology (Bioinformatics Emphasis) from University of California, Davis (expected 2021).

-### Skills:
-- Bioinformatic Analysis
-- Programming (Python, R, Bash)
-- Molecular Biology Techniques (emphasis in DNA/RNA related procedures)

 ### Continued Education:
  - UC Davis Bioinformatics Core: Prerequisite Workshop (March, 2018)